gazebosim/gz-sim/tutorials/resources.md

 * Passing the shared library and class to be loaded through
   \ref gz::sim::ServerConfig::PluginInfo "PluginInfo"
-  (within \ref gz::sim::ServerConfig "ServerConfig") when instantiating the
+  (within \ref gz::sim::ServerConfig "ServerConfig") when instantiating the \ref gz::sim::Server "Server".
-  \ref gz::sim::Server "Server"

 Gazebo will look for system plugins on the following paths, in order: